theoludwig/programming-challenges/challenges/caesar-cipher/README.md

 Complete the solution function.
 It should return the encrypted string.

-The function has the following parameter(s):
+The function has the following JSON object in argument :

 - `string`: a string in cleartext (everything uppercase)
 - `shift`: an integer, the alphabet rotation factor